chase-hastin/chase_hastin_cb/pages/about.md

 ## About the Creator

 Chase Hastings is a graduate student at Indiana University Bloomington studying Library Science.
-He started this digital collection for the course, ILS-Z 652 Digital Libraries in Fall 2025 with the aim to create an exhibit that contains supplementary architectural details for tour sites featured in the Bloomington Historic Walking Tour Brochures.
-Tour site photographs were taken by Hastings
+He started this digital collection for the course ILS-Z 652 Digital Libraries in Fall 2025 with the aim to create an exhibit that contains supplementary architectural details for tour sites featured in the Bloomington Historic Walking Tour Brochures.
+Tour site photographs with yellow borders were taken by Hastings.

 ## About CollectionBuilder